 Please use Alkaline batteries.
 Rechargeable batteries do not provide sufficient voltage once they have started to deplete.
 This primarily affects the ultrasonic sensor, so you may be okay to use with the other functions even when the batteries get low

 To load the extension, select Advanced, then Extensions.
 Then enter “Minibit” into the search box and press Enter.
 If that doesn’t find it (there are sometimes earch glitches) you can enter the full URL into the search box: “https://github.com/4tronix/MiniBit”

-Both the drive and spin blocks have a paired block that will drive (or spin) for a selected amopunt of time and then stop
+Both the “Go” and the “Rotate” blocks have a paired block that will do the command for a selected amount of time and then stop

 There are two ways of stopping.
 Coasting to a stop or braking.
-If you set the speed to 0 or use the “stop with no brake” command, then it will stop gently over the coourse of a second or so 9depending on initial speed).
-If you use the “stop with brake” block (or the drive/spin for a time block) then it will stop almost immediately.
+If you set the speed to 0 or use the “stop with no brake” command, then it will stop gently over the coourse of a second or so depending on initial speed).
+If you use the “stop with brake” block (or the go/rotate for a time block) then it will stop almost immediately.

-Finally, you can drive each motor individually.
+You can also drive each motor individually using the “Move Left/Right/Both motors…” block.
 For instance if you set the left motor to drive at 600 and the right motor to drive at 1000, then it will perform an arc towards the left

-You can use these blocks to set and clear one or all the LEDs.
+You can use these blocks to set and clear one or all the FireLeds.